On Courant and Pleijel theorems for sub-Riemannian Laplacians: Introduction

-The operator has compact resolvent provided $\Omega$ is bounded and we can consider for its discrete spectrum all the questions that have been solved along the years concerning the Dirichlet realization $-\Delta^{\Omega}$ of the Euclidean Laplacian.
-Those include: \begin{itemize} \item Simplicity of the ground state, more generally its multiplicity \item Local structure of the nodal sets, density of the nodal sets, ... \item Courant's theorem: comparison between the minimal labelling $ k$ of an eigenvalue $\lambda_k$ and the number $\nu_k$ of the nodal domains of the eigenfunction in the eigenspace corresponding to $\lambda_k$ \item Pleijel's theorem \end{itemize} We focus in this paper on the two last items which will be described more deeply in the next subsections.
+The operator $-\Delta_{\bf X}^{M,\mu}$ has compact resolvent for instance when $M$ is closed, and we can ask all the questions about its discrete spectrum that have been solved along the years for the Dirichlet realization of the Euclidean Laplacian on a bounded open set.
+These include: \begin{itemize} \item Simplicity of the ground state or, more generally, its multiplicity. \item Local structure of the nodal sets, density of the nodal sets, ... \item Courant's theorem: comparison between the minimal labelling $ k$ of an eigenvalue $\lambda_k$ and the number $\nu_k$ of the nodal domains of the eigenfunction in the eigenspace corresponding to $\lambda_k$. \item Pleijel's theorem. \end{itemize} We focus in this paper on the two last items.
+They will be described in more detail in the next two subsections.

+To clarify our terminology: nodal domains of a real (eigen)function $u$ are the connected components of $\{ x\in M:\ u(x) \neq 0\}$; nodal sets are their boundaries.